-Learn how Rust-Oleum dry erase paint offers you the flexibility of location and size of your dry erase wall
+Whether it's a calendar or a place for meeting notes, making a dry erase all is easy.
+Learn how Rust-Oleum dry erase paint offers you the flexibility of location and size of your dry erase wall.

 About Dry Erase PaintRust-Oleum® Dry Erase Paint is a smooth, hard finish that creates a unique white writeable-erasable surface.
 Once dry, simply use any dry erase markers to draw or write messages and then erase!
 Application is easy and it has minimal odor making it safe to use indoors.
-Ideal for use on interior surfaces such as drywall, masonite, wood, cement, metal.
+Ideal for use on interior surfaces such as drywall, Masonite, wood, cement, metal.

 - Great for offices, playrooms, kids rooms and more